Read our 5 tips to overcoming food addiction now. Click to have the PDF sent straight to your inbox!

 My freshman year of college, I had a friend who’d grab me food from the dorm buffet just because he wanted to see if I could keep eating.
 And I usually could.

 I celebrated the fact that I could eat a large pizza and an order of breadsticks in a single sitting.
-I looked forward to buffets with groups of people because I wanted to see who would comment on the mammoth amount I could eat.
+Buffets with groups of people was something I looked forward to because I wanted to see who would comment on the mammoth amount I could eat.

 I embraced gluttonous eating because it drew attention to me.
 Now that I’m older and more concerned about my health, I realize it’s an addiction that’s nearly impossible for me to overcome.